Lafayette-FSAE/scada/manual.md

 ## CAN Network

 The existence of a SCADA system implies a network.
-There must be communication taking place between SCADA and the other subsystems for it to succesfully perform any of its responsibilities.
-There are a number of network protocols to choose from, but the defacto standard for automotive use is CAN (Controller Area Network) and so that is what is used in the Lafayette FSAE Car.
+There must be communication taking place between SCADA and the other subsystems for it to successfully perform any of its responsibilities.
+There are a number of network protocols to choose from, but the de facto standard for automotive use is CAN (Controller Area Network) and so that is what is used in the Lafayette FSAE Car.

 A good explanation of CAN can be found here: